 Your complaint will be acknowledged within 7 working hours/days of receipt.

 The depositor responsible for the creation of the video will have 30 working days to refute your complaint.

 Action to be taken on receipt of a complaint

-The Learning Technology Team has the authority to remove content from the service.
+The University has the authority to remove content from the service.
 On receipt of a notice of complaint regarding content, the officer responsible for administering complaints will:

 - Acknowledge receipt of the complaint by email